Call and speak to a specialist medical negligence solicitor, today. Find out if you can claim compensation.

 Treatment for stomach ulcers usually involves the prescription of proton pump inhibitor (PPI) medication, which acts to reduce the amount of stomach acid you produce, allowing the ulcers some degree of refuge to recover.
 Where the aforementioned H. Pylori bacteria is identified as the cause of your stomach ulcer you will also be prescribed antibiotics to kill it and prevent the return of ulcers.
 With prompt and accurate diagnosis, treatment is usually effective within 1-2 months.

-Where they do however, it leads to an extremely dangerous condition known as a subarachnoid haemorrhage; where catastrophic internal bleeding causes massive brain damage and agonising symptoms including severe “thunderclap” headache, a stiff neck, sickness / vomiting and extreme sensitivity to light.
+Where they do, however, it leads to an extremely dangerous condition known as a subarachnoid haemorrhage; where catastrophic internal bleeding causes massive brain damage and agonising symptoms including severe “thunderclap” headache, and a stiff neck, sickness/vomiting and extreme sensitivity to light.
 The mortality rate in such cases stands at around 60% after two weeks, with survivors left with severe disabilities.
 Ruptured brain aneurysms represent a medical emergency, and you should contact 999 immediately if you believe someone is suffering one.

 Compartment Syndrome describes a build-up of pressure within muscle compartments as a result of bleeding within them post-surgery.
 It can occur in the forearm or the upper arm, as well as the buttocks, in the legs, the feet or in the abdomen, but is most commonly identified just below the knee.